KL13NT/courseware-as-code/README.md

 This repository, despite not providing solid solutions to these problems, remains a positive attempt at providing an easier way for teachers and courseware maintainers to update courseware, and a straight-forward method to build a truly positive community led by students and teachers alike.
+A step forward.
+It's my own implementation of [Courseware as Code](https://www.youtube.com/watch?v=L4zf_QIr4jQ).

 ### What's inside?